Stage presentation is always fun, as you will be showcasing your talent in front of the audience who are there to listen to you.

 This is where I took help of few of my friends who just started blogging.
 I asked them what are the most common questions you have related to blogging, and here are few suggestions I got:

-After thinking a lot, I decided to create a case-study, where I shared the details of a blog, which is making $150/month from AdSense and with only 12 hours of work in 3 months.
+After thinking a lot, I decided to create a case-study, where I shared the details of a blog, which is making $174/month from AdSense and with only 12 hours of work in 3 months.
 I ensure that with this topic, I will target bloggers who are learning blogging, and help existing bloggers with plugins, content strategy tips and few more tips to create an authority blog.

 Practice yourself in front of the camera or friends:

 I first used a pen-paper to outline the idea for my slides, and used Keynote app on iPad to create a simple presentation.
-I will share tips on creating effective presentation in the next article, for now lets talk about practice part.
+I will share tips on creating effective presentation in the upcoming article, for now lets talk about practice part.

 Here are some additional tips and pointers to help you prepare for your first stage presentation:

 - When you practice or rehearse a couple of times, this will help you to get the required confidence when giving the actual presentation.

 - Watching your recording will help you to remove any unnecessary body action and gesture.

 - Make sure you take your presentation in the different format.
 Keep it on your Email, in a pen-drive or on your Dropbox.
 This will ensure that you don’t have to face lots of technical glitches just before the presentation.